Skip to main content

 Front elevation sketch of 9 Downshire Hill by Archibald Chappelow

-In 1921, Archibald contributed illustrations to what would become his most notable work: William Henry Helm's book Homes of the Past.
-The Observer's review praised not only the text but noted that it was "much enhanced in attractiveness by the pen-and-ink drawings by Mr. A. C. Chappelow, who has a most affectionate touch for old architecture and furnishing."
-His work was described as that of "a very capable artist" who captured something essential about England's domestic heritage.
+In 1921 he contributed 59 pen-and-ink illustrations to William Henry Helm's Homes of the Past: A Sketch of Domestic Buildings and Life in England from the Norman to the Georgian Age, which became his best-known work.[1][3]
+The Observer praised the text but said the book was "much enhanced in attractiveness by the pen-and-ink drawings by Mr. A. C. Chappelow, who has a most affectionate touch for old architecture and furnishing."
+The reviewer called him "a very capable artist."[1]

 Architectural sketch of a front drawing room at No. 9 Downshire Hill, showing furniture, fireplace, doors, and communicating doorway.